Disclaimer: compensation from affiliate links keeps us 100% reader-supported.

 When you subscribe to any hosting plan on iPage, you will be offered a 30-day money-back guarantee, no questions asked.
 If you register a domain name, you will need to pay an extra fee of $15.
 They also offer an “anytime” guarantee plan, which means you can cancel your subscription even after the first 30 days, and you will still be refunded of the unused portion of your hosting package.

-GoDaddy has a 45-day money-back guarantee on their yearly plan.
+GoDaddy has a 45-day money-back guarantee on its yearly plan.
 However, if you are subscribing to their monthly plan, you will only get a guarantee of 48 hours.
 Both guarantee plans are only available to the hosting plans and do not cover the domain name.

 Both web hosting companies provide dedicated customer service through telephone, email, and webchat.
 There is also a robust and comprehensive knowledge base on the website of both companies.
 With both companies, you will be able to contact support at any time of the day.

 iPage offers a premium support system that you can pay for.
 This will ensure that your questions are answered quickly.
-GoDaddy provides an extensive “how-to” videos that you can use at any time if you come across any issue.
+GoDaddy provides extensive “how-to” videos that you can use at any time if you come across any issue.

 Any Extra Or Free Features?